KTH-EXPECA/oai5g/README.md

 This repository containes all necessary information and instructions to select and run Openairinterface5G software on E320 software-defined radios.

 The documentation contains the supported versions and/or necessary modifications.
-It is targeted towards 2 different implementation: 1) fully containerized, 2) bare-metal RAN and containerized CN.
+It is targeted towards 2 different implementation:
+1) fully containerized
+2) bare-metal RAN and containerized CN

 The building blocks of our 5g network are containers.
 All components could be divided into: